For this series of posts, we are focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 Discerning True Wisdom

 Sadly, there are some who are “wise to do evil, but to do good they have no knowledge” (Jeremiah 4:22).

-For this reason, any ‘Bible’ teachings we encounter, we must “try (test) the spirits whether they are of God” (1John 4:1); we must ask ourselves some important questions:
+For this reason, any ‘Bible’ teachings we encounter, we must “try (test) the spirits whether they are of God” (See 1John 4:1)!

-- “Is this ‘wisdom’ pure and truthful, originating from the Heavenly Father, and according to all of the Scriptures — or is it a religious mixture, mixing truth with a few man-made doctrines and traditions?”
+- “Is this ‘wisdom’ pure and truthful, originating from the Heavenly Father, and is according to all of the Scriptures — or is it a religious mixture, mixing truth with a few man-made doctrines and traditions?”

-- “Will this ‘wisdom’ lead me to the edification, and the saving, of my soul — or is it a spiritual mixture of ‘new age’ spiritism — extra ‘additions’ to Yahuwah’s Word, mixed in with a little bit of truth, thus defiling those who feed upon it?”
+- “Will this ‘wisdom’ lead me to the edification, and the saving, of my soul — or is it a spiritual mixture of ‘new age’ spiritism — is it extra ‘additions’ to Yahuwah’s Word, mixed in with a little bit of truth, thus defiling those who feed upon it?”

 Spiritual mixtures, mixing the false with the true, can twist and pervert the truth of God’s Word, causing confusion, and ultimately cause us to practice a lie, instead of the truth!

-We must consider carefully what it is that we are taking in as ‘wisdom,’ and diligently guard ourselves against the utter foolishness of “… ever learning, and never able to come to the knowledge of the truth” (2Timothy 3:7).
+Let us all be diligent to guard ourselves against the utter foolishness of “… ever learning, and never able to come to the knowledge of the truth” (2Timothy 3:7).

 “The way of a fool is right in his own eyes” (Proverbs 12:15a).

 As we begin to dig for wisdom’s riches, we will undoubtedly uncover the rubble of our own foolishness, or the foolishness of others, or the foolish rubble of the ‘wisdom of this world.’

 Remembering Our Goal

-It is by the wisdom of our obedience to Yahuwah’s Word, that Father enables us to be ready, so that we too might be found among the company of the Wise Virgins.
+It is by the wisdom of our obedience to Yahuwah’s written Word [the Scriptures], that Father enables us to BE ready, so that we too might be found among the company of the Wise Virgins.

 Let us remember this wonderful characteristic of the Wise Virgins: studying the Bible for ourselves, and then hearkening, listening to, and following the counsel found in the holy Scriptures.
-Those who do this, are well on their way to walking in the way of wisdom, and will be ready for the Bridegroom!
+Those who do this, are well on their way to walking in The Way of Wisdom, making themselves ready for the Bridegroom!

-The next article is this series is: Characteristics of The Wise Virgins: Part 3
+Next: Characteristics of The Wise Virgins: Part 3

 - Acquiring A Teachable Heart